 -Did you know that many words you use in everyday conversations are actually French?
 Silhouette, cliché, novel, avant-garde, R.S.V.P. (which stands for Répondez S’il Vous Plaît)…

 -Here’s an unexpected historical fact: about 75% of French citizens did not speak French as a native tongue at the time of the French revolution.
-In fact, it was more spoken in Holland and Germany than in many parts of And although today everyone in the country speaks fluent French, there are 28 different accents and dialects across France – without considering other varieties, such as Québécois or French Creole.
+In fact, it was more spoken in Holland and Germany than in many parts of France.
+And although today everyone in the country speaks fluent French, there are 28 different accents and dialects across France – without considering other varieties, such as Québécois or French Creole.

 The importance in the world

 French is the official language in 29 countries, which puts it in second place behind English.
 And if that doesn’t convince you of its importance, take note: French is also one of the fastest-growing languages in the world.
-According to demographers*, the total number of French speakers could rise to as much as 700 million by 2050, due to population growth in Africa.
+According to demographers1, the total number of French speakers could rise to as much as 700 million by 2050, due to population growth in Africa.

 The main challenges learners encounter